 Databases typically have features and tools that can help you in your search.
 Much like the Jim Dan Hill Library catalog, you may see features around the edges of the search page (on a mobile device, these may be below the search window).
 These features may be labeled by terms like "genre" or "publication date", or may specify that they are serving as a filter, limiter, or refiner.
 Most databases also include such features in their "advanced search" window.

-*This content excerpted and adapted from "Database Searching", from the SUNY New Paltz Sojourner Truth Library
+*This content adapted from "Database Searching", from the SUNY New Paltz Sojourner Truth Library

 Especially if you are new to library database searches, they may feel awkward or uncomfortable at first.
 Unlike search engines or AI, most library databases do not respond to a sentence or a question.
 Instead, library databases usually search records for very specific terms and parameters provided by the searcher.
 Having a search strategy can make this simpler and can increase your success!
 Here are some tips: